realXtend/doc/arch_article/avapp.rst

 server.
 The drawback is that user control responsiveness may suffer from network lag.
 We are planning to later utilize the physics module in client mode too to allow movement code to run locally as well.

+With the ability to run custom code also in the client, it is easy to extend avatar related functionality.
+For example, in one project for schools we added the capability to simply carry objects around as the most simple means for 3d editing.
+Another possibility is to add more data that is synchronized for animations, even the full skeleton for motion capture or machine vision based mapping of the real body to the avatar pose.